Taking Pictures at the Scene of an Auto Accident to Use in Your Personal Injury Case

 - Photos of surroundings and any signs that may have been obscured or blocked by overgrown foliage

 Also, watch for the reflection of the person taking the photograph when snapping a shot.
 Avoid capturing the person in the shot.
 Remember that by taking pictures, you are trying to tell the story of your car accident.

 How Should You Take the Photos?

-It is always best to take a variety of photos.
+It’s always best to take a variety of photos.
 Therefore, try taking pictures from different angles and distances.
-If possible, take close-up photographs from a distance of one to five feet from the car, shots from 10 to 15 feet away from the scene, and long distance or panoramic photographs from 20 or more feet away.
+If possible, take close-up photographs from a distance of one to five feet from the car, shots from ten to fifteen feet away from the scene, and long distance or panoramic photographs from twenty or more feet away.
+This will ensure that you’ve captured the entire accident scene, as well as any other evidence that could help your attorney prove your case.
 Here are some additional tips for taking photos:

 - Take pictures with a common landmark as this can help demonstrate distance and scale.